SoftUni/Programming-Basics-Book-Java-EN/chapter-09-problems-for-champions-part-2.md

 - **Algorithm** for solving the problem.
 - Formatting the **output**.

-Let's examine each of the parts in details.
+Let's examine each of the parts in detail.

 #### Processing the Input Data

 The input of our task consists of a few components:
-- On the **first line we have all the money** that Lina has for shopping.
+- On the **first line, we have all the money** that Lina has for shopping.
-- On **each of the following lines** we will have some kind of a **command**.
+- On **each of the following lines**, we will have some kind of **command**.

-The first part from the reading is trivial.
-We should keep in mind that we will be using the **`BigDecimal`** type, because we are working with money and we need precise accuracy:
+The first part of the reading is trivial.
+We should keep in mind that we will be using the **`BigDecimal`** type because we are working with money and we need precise accuracy:

 ![](assets/chapter-9-2-images/01.Passion-days-01.png)

 The second one contains a detail that we need to take into consideration.
 The requirements state the following:

-> On each of the following lines there will be a particular command.
-After you read the command "**`mall.Enter`**", on each of the following lines you will be given strings containing information regarding the purchases / actions that Lina wants to perform.
+> On each of the following lines, there will be a particular command.
+After you read the command "**`mall.Enter`**", on each of the following lines you will be given strings containing information regarding the purchases/actions that Lina wants to perform.

 This is where we need to take into consideration the fact that from the **second input line on, we need to start reading commands**, but **only after we read** the command **"mall.Enter"**, we must start processing them.
 How can we do this?
 Using a **`while`** or a **`do-while`** loop is a good option.
 Here is an exemplary solution of how **to skip** all commands before processing the command "**`mall.Enter`**":